Mousehole Christmas Lights

 The Christmas lights in Mousehole are a stunning sight, with floating displays of lights in the harbour and around the streets that are filled with the aroma of mulled wine and festive food.
 You’ll see a fantastic display of sea serpents, fishing boats and whales colourfully lighting up one of Cornwall’s most welcoming harbours.
 Centrepiece is the millennium Celtic cross on St Clement Island, powered ever so greenly by a wind generator.
 The village is ablaze with colour whilst the lights are on and to really appreciate the displays, walk around the narrow streets and follow the winding strings of lanterns as they disappear around the corner into yet another street barely wide enough to walk through.
 Have a browse around the local gift shops and stop for a meal and a drink in one of village restaurants, cafes or pubs.

-The 2012 ‘switch-on’ will be held on Saturday 15th December at 7.30 pm.
-There will be the usual open-air Carolaire service at the entrance to the North Quay.
+The 50th Anniversary ‘switch-on’ will be held on Saturday 14th December at 7.30 pm.
+There will be an open-air Carolaire service at the entrance to the North Quay.
 The ‘Carolaire Choir’, comprising of the Mousehole Male Voice Choir, Members of the Mousehole Methodist Church and friends from the community together with the Pendeen Silver Band, will lead the community singing.
-This year the lights will be switched on by Mr. Roy Smith.
+This year the lights will be switched on by Mr Dudley Penrose (President & former Chairman), Mr Stuart Purnell (Chief Lights Designer & Founder Member) & Mrs Diana Burroughs (Retiring Secretary).
 If wet weather, the Carolaire service will be held in Mousehole Methodist Church.

-The lights will then be on each evening between 5pm and 11pm until Friday 4th January 2013 (With the exception of 19th Dec, when the lights will be dimmed between 8-9pm).
-Please give generously to our collectors, as all money raised will fund the Christmas lights for the following year.
+The lights will then be on each evening between 5pm and 11pm (approximately) until Saturday 4 January 2013 (With the exception of 19th Dec, when the lights will be dimmed between 8-9pm).
+Please give generously to the collectors, as all money raised will fund the Christmas lights for the following year.

 How can you take part?